Neurogenic and motor speech disorders cover a wide variety of disorders that impact one’s speech and language. The most common are:

 - CVA/”stroke”: aphasia, apraxia, dysarthria, difficulty “thinking”, cognitive impairment, agraphia, agnosia.

 - Frontal lobe disorders

 Aphasia is an acquired language disorder that is caused by damage to the language centers of the brain.
 Various types of aphasia exist and the damage can be caused by numerous factors.
-Injury to the language centers of the brain is most commonly caused by stroke, but can also be caused by blows to the head, gunshot/knife wounds, brain tumor, and other sources of traumatic brain injury.
+Injury to the language centers of the brain is most commonly caused by stroke, but can also be caused by blows to the head, gunshot/knife wounds, brain tumors, and other sources of traumatic brain injury.
 Most people, especially those who are right-hand dominant (right-handed), will acquire aphasia if they receive brain injury to the left side of the brain.
-However, for some people, the right side of the brain houses the language centers; therefore, right side damage may also result in aphasia.
-Individuals who have acquired aphasia may have been able to read, write, speak, and listen very effectively before injury to their brain, and are now limited in their ability to do so.
-CLICK FOR POWER POINT -make a combined handout from communication diagram and brain diagram
+However, for some people, the right side of the brain houses the language centers; therefore, right-side damage may also result in aphasia.
+Individuals who have acquired aphasia may have been able to read, write, speak, and listen very effectively before an injury to their brain, and are now limited in their ability to do so.
+Make a combined handout from the communication diagram and brain diagram.

 Aphasia is often highly frustrating for the person as well as the family and friends around the person.
 It is important for the family to recognize that this person with aphasia no longer communicates as they did before the injury.
 The family should learn how they can facilitate/aid communication by writing, providing choices, speaking slowly, and above all, being patient.
 Educate those around the person about his/her communication problems and teach them how to communicate with him/her more effectively.
 Recognize that this person still needs to relate his/her wants and needs and still desires to communicate.